 But that doesn’t mean it was a walk in the park.
 For example, how does one plan suspend themselves in mid air with nothing to clip to above, below or beside them?
 And bare in mind we are now making our way to the ceiling, so the 50 foot drop has suddenly become a not-so-comforting 60!

-Well, as with many of WallWalkers’ conservation projects, there was a lot of head scratching and concept development far in advance.
-The use of ladders, pulleys, locking gears, straps and beam clamps meant they hit the ground running with bulbs in hand and flowed through the access system’s creation with ease.
-Before the team knew it, all bulbs had been replaced with new and the whole place shined like a palace.
+As with many of WallWalkers’ delicate projects, there was a lot of head-scratching and concept development far in advance.
+The use of ladders, pulleys, locking gears, straps, weight trolleys and beam clamps allowed them to hit the ground running with bulbs in hand, flowing through the access system’s setup phase with ease.
+In short time, all bulbs had been renewed and the room was shining like a palace.

-As a bonus extra, the access system also allowed them to wipe clean the ceiling and walls which had previously been impossible for them or anybody else to do themselves.
-After all, I can hardly imagine an elderly cleaning lady pole-vaulting her way across the void with a wet rag in hand like some Leslie Nielsen sketch!
+As an additional bonus, the access system also allowed the rope technicians to wipe clean the ceiling and walls; areas previously been impossible for the client or any contractor to reach.
+After all, I can hardly imagine an elderly cleaning lady pole-vaulting her way across the void with a wet rag in hand like some Leslie Nielsen sketch.

-With the white surfaces now dazzling, the lights all beaming brightly and the sculptures as pronounced and detailed as artists had originally visualised, it was time to pack up and head home.
+With the white surfaces now dazzling, the lights all beaming brightly and the sculptures as pronounced and detailed as the artists had originally envisaged, it was time to pack up and head home.
 Just in time for breakfast.

 It proved to be a very intricate project, with tough physical and mental work which ultimately garnered excellent results.

-Was the client happy?
-Well, we’ve since been contracted to carry out further cleaning works and high level bulb replacement at the gallery, so we’ll be taking this as a sign the client is very satisfied with the results themselves.
+We’ve since been contracted to carry out further cleaning works and high level bulb replacement at the gallery, which we’ll take as a sign the client is very satisfied with the results themselves.